FACILITYCalgary publisher Mark Kolke, in conversation with Anthony Sanni

 What qualities distinguish your preferred colleagues, collaborators and suppliers?

-… the way I spend money and decisions – if it’s someone else’s money, is different than when I spend my own.
+… the way I spend money and decisions – when it’s someone else’s money it is different than when I spend my own.
 For me, I want the best quality I can afford and for family decisions I collaborate with my wife.
 Making decisions about people is different; information is not as valuable as it used to be.
 Skill is valuable, potential for skill is valuable – but the most important quality is attitude.

 What distinguishes you that causes people to choose Anthony Sanni, and why do they do business with you, why have they hired you, over your competitors?